 If you have not purchased a Daystar Quark yet let me suggest this strategy; It will be much cheaper to convert a Camera Quark into a regular Quark than to convert a regular Quark into a Camera Quark version.
-The reason for the difference is the regular quark will require the Lens adapter and foot and that alone cost about $300.00.
+The reason for the difference is the regular quark will require the Lens adapter and foot and that alone costs about $300.00.
 By choosing the Camera Quark and doing the version your cost is only around $100.00.
 Here is what you need to make the conversion.

-Below shows all the parts laid out ready for install and install could not be more simple, simply unscrew either end of the original parts and apply your new conversion parts.
+Below shows all the parts laid out ready for install and installation could not be more simple, simply unscrew either end of the original parts and apply your new conversion parts.
 Here are the Parts;

 If you purchased the regular quark and wanted to convert that to a camera quark your cost is about $300.00.
-If you think you would want to use your Daystar Quark for both DSLR and Telescope you can save a few dollars by opting to buy the camera Quark then convert it to a regular quark for about $110.00 depending on the eyepiece holders you buy one or both.
+If you think you would want to use your Daystar Quark for both DSLR and Telescope you can save a few dollars by opting to buy the camera Quark and then convert it to a regular quark for about $110.00 depending on the eyepiece holders you buy one or both.

 Shown below is the Camera Quark Converted to a Regular Daystar Quark.
-This was very simple and straight forward.
+This was very simple and straightforward.